 In accordance with the federal Clean Water Act, the objectives of the City’s Pretreatment Program are to:

-Pretreatment Program staff also assists with Woodland’s stormwater management program by inspecting stormwater treatment devices and by monitoring adherence to storm water pollution prevention plans on construction sites.
+Pretreatment Program staff also assist with Woodland’s stormwater management program by inspecting stormwater treatment devices.

 An Environmental Compliance Specialist and an Environmental Compliance Inspector implement the Pretreatment Program under direction of the City’s Laboratory Supervisor.